 I used to hate revolved triangle.
 It's difficult.
 But, it's a great pose for strengthening the legs, the back and the waist.
 It can even be used to strengthen the arms.

 Generally the goal in revolved triangle can be to get the hand to the floor (if you are less flexible) and then to get the bottom hand to the floor outside the foot (if you are moderately flexible but want to be more flexible).
-Using the revolved triangle as a yoga pose for strengthening the body, neither of these goals really matters.
+Using revolved triangle as a yoga pose for strengthening the body, neither of these goals really matters.
 What matters is that you can control your torso without even touching your hand to the floor.

-With the torso horizontal (or nearly so) you can you the pose to strengthen the legs by lifting the bottom hand.
+With the torso horizontal (or nearly so) you can use the pose to strengthen the legs by lifting the bottom hand.
 And you can use it to strengthen the hips and waist and intercostals by using those same muscles to both support the torso and twist it.

 In triangle forward bend (as a prep for revolved triangle) one of the actions that you can work on to help give your twisting muscles a foundation from which to turn the ribcage is to push your pelvis rearwards.

 So that you get used to the feeling of pushing your pelvis rearwards, first relax the front leg with hands on the floor to help support your body.
 If your hands don't reach the floor then bend the front knee or rest your hands on your shin, or on yoga blocks.

 If using yoga blocks, position them below your shoulders and adjust the height so that you can comfortably rest your hands on them and support the weight of your upper body.